Dred Scott v. Sandford: Later references

-In 1859, when defending John Anthony Copeland and Shields Green from the charge of treason, following their participation in John Brown's raid on Harpers Ferry, their attorney, George Sennott, cited the Dred Scott decision in arguing successfully that since they were not citizens according to that Supreme Court ruling, they could not commit treason.
-The charge of treason was dropped, but they were found guilty and executed on other charges.
+In 1859, when defending two black men, John Anthony Copeland and Shields Green, from the charge of treason following their participation in John Brown's raid on Harpers Ferry, their attorney George Sennott cited the Dred Scott decision in arguing successfully that since they were not citizens according to that Supreme Court ruling, they could not commit treason.
+Nevertheless, they were found guilty and executed on other charges.

-Justice John Marshall Harlan was the lone dissenting vote in Plessy v.
+In 1896, in the Jim Crow era, Justice John Marshall Harlan was the lone dissenting vote in Plessy v.
 Ferguson (1896), which declared racial segregation constitutional and created the concept of "separate but equal".
 In his dissent, Harlan wrote that the majority's opinion would "prove to be quite as pernicious as the decision made by this tribunal in the Dred Scott case".

-Charles Evans Hughes, writing in 1927 on the Supreme Court's history, described Dred Scott v.
-Sandford as a "self-inflicted wound" from which the court would not recover for many years.
+Charles Evans Hughes, writing in 1927 on the Supreme Court's history, described Dred Scott as a "self-inflicted wound" from which the court would not recover for many years.

-In a memo to Justice Robert H. Jackson in 1952, for whom he was clerking, on the subject of Brown v.
-Board of Education, the future Chief Justice William H. Rehnquist wrote that "Scott v.
+In 1952, as a law clerk to Justice Robert H. Jackson, future Chief Justice William H. Rehnquist wrote in a memo on Brown v.
+Board of Education: "Scott v.
 Sandford was the result of Taney's effort to protect slaveholders from legislative interference."

-Justice Antonin Scalia made the comparison between Planned Parenthood v.
-Casey (1992) and Dred Scott in an effort to see Roe v.
-Wade overturned:
+Dissenting from Planned Parenthood v.
+Casey (1992), insofar as it upheld the right to abortion established by Roe v.
+Wade (1973), Justice Antonin Scalia compared the rationale behind Planned Parenthood v.
+Casey to Dred Scott:

 Dred Scott ... rested upon the concept of "substantive due process" that the Court praises and employs today.
-Indeed, Dred Scott was very possibly the first application of substantive due process in the Supreme Court, the original precedent for...
+Indeed, Dred Scott was "very possibly the first application of substantive due process in the Supreme Court, the original precedent for ...
 Roe v.
-Wade.

-Scalia noted that the Dred Scott decision had been written and championed by Taney and left the justice's reputation irrevocably tarnished.
-Taney, who was attempting to end the disruptive question of the future of slavery, wrote a decision that "inflamed the national debate over slavery and deepened the divide that led ultimately to the American Civil War".
+Wade".
+Justice Clarence Thomas similarly compared Roe v.
+Wade to Dred Scott in his concurring opinion in Dobbs v.
+Jackson Women's Health Organization, the decision overturning Roe v.
+Wade in 2022.

 Chief Justice John Roberts compared Obergefell v.
-Hodges (2015) to Dred Scott, as another example of trying to settle a contentious issue through a ruling that went beyond the scope of the Constitution.
+Hodges (2015) to Dred Scott as another example of trying to settle a contentious issue through a ruling that went beyond the scope of the Constitution.

+Historian Sean Wilentz called Trump v.
+United States, the 2024 Supreme Court decision that conferred immunity from criminal prosecution on a president's official acts, "The 'Dred Scott' of Our Time."
+Other writers made the same comparison.